jcgonzalez25/new_portfolio/src/content/contact/index.md

 ---
-title: 'Get In Touch'
+title: 'Lets Talk'
 ---

-Although I'm not currently looking for freelance opportunities, my inbox is always open.
-Whether for a potential project or just to say hi, I'll try my best to answer your email!
+I'm currently looking for job opportunities, So i'd be more than happy to converse over software.
+Thanks, and have an awesome day!